Advair Diskus (Fluticasone Propionate / Salmeterol Xinafoate)

 500mcg/50mcg Powder

 Prescription required.
-Product of India.
-Shipped from Mauritius.
+Product of UK/EU.
+Shipped from United Kingdom of Great Britain and Northern Ireland.
 Advair Diskus is also marketed internationally under the name Seretide Accuhaler.

 Generic equivalents for Advair Diskus...
 What are generics?